potassco/pddl-instances/ipc-2004/README.md

 * [official website of the 2004 IPC][1]
 * [archive with benchmark instances][2]

-## Additional Notes

-Currently, STRIPS versions of domains are omitted in case there is a corresponding ADL version.

-This repository does not contain all compiled instances yet.

 ## Modifications

 * renamed problem domains and instances for consistency